benjmac/combine-actions/README.md

 # redux-action-combiner

 ## About
 Redux Action Combiner [middleware](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md) is meant to create a link between two pieces of state and to clean up the reducer of unnecessary cases.
-It also allows you can visually connect two actions, making it easier for you and others to follow the flow of the action creators / state.
+It also allows you to visually connect two actions, making it easier for you and others to follow the flow of the action creators / state.

 Redux Action Combiner works seamlessly along side other middeware.

 ## Why use Redux Action Combiner?

 It makes linking and updating state easier and more logical than ever.
 Of course this isn't for all instances.

-It assumes you will be wanting to add to the same type of the original example, messages is an array, a new message will be added to that array.
+It assumes you will be wanting to add to the same type on the original state.
+For example, a new value in an array or a new key and value in an object.

+Below are a few examples.
+Showing how you can add a new message to an array of messages and a new item to an object of items.

+//show before and after

+//need to show setup

 A list of items in an object, adding a new item to that object.

 //action creator must have action.payload...